liotier/gplus-bot/README.markdown

 * page updating still not implemented

 #### Nov 16 2011
-* changed the way baseurl is determined, google remove base href
+* changed the way baseurl is determined, google removed base href

+#### Dec 15 2012
+* post visibility is not public by default

 ## Known issues
 * fails if you didn't confirm mobile location terms and conditions
 * fails if you have mobile verification enabled

+## TODO
+* add an option to change post visility
+* add posting to pages

 ## License
  ----------------------------------------------------------------------------